WZY10065/PaperCode_APEN/README.md

 # PaperCode_APEN: Optimal Double Q AC-DC Hybrid Distribution System Planning with Explicit Topology-Variable-Based Reliability Assessment

 For better understanding, an illustrative example in "Optimal Double Q AC-DC Hybrid Distribution System Planning with Explicit Topology-Variable-Based Reliability Assessment
 " is presented in Github.
-This program is developed by Gurobi 9.1.2 with Python 3.7.
+This program is developed by **Gurobi 9.1.2 with Python 3.7**.
 The main program is Main.py and other files are data(excel) and parameter.

 The parameter of 13-bus case study system is also provided, as data_13nodes.xlsx shown.